 To save yourself money, and not waste the food you already have, it is best to first take stock of what you've already got in your refrigerator, freezer and pantry, and try to use as many of the ingredients you've already got on hand as possible (especially the ones which may spoil if not used quickly).

-You can use these pantry and freezer inventory printables to help you with that task, if you wish:
+You can use these pantry inventory form and freezer inventory form to help you with that task, if you wish.

 Your family is no doubt busy, as most are these days.
 That's why it's important to have a family calendar where you can keep track of all the activities everyone needs to do, and track everyone's schedule.

-Look in the family calendar to see what is happening over the course of the time period where you're planning meals.
-Look for the following types of things in particular which could impact your healthy meal planning:
+Look in the family calendar to see what's happening over the course of the time period where you're planning meals.
+Look for the following types of things in particular which could impact your meal planning:

 One of the best ways to save money on groceries is to use your meal plan to help you plan to buy food which is currently on sale, to the extent you haven't already stocked up.